onmax/onmax/src/pages/posts/nimiq-icons.md

 On top of that, I thought it would be cool to create a search system that allows users to search by different keyword.
 For example, the [`bed` icon](https://github.com/onmax/nimiq-icons/blob/main/public/icons/icon_bed.ts) has the following keywords: "bed", "sleep", "rest", "bed icon", "sleep icon" and "rest icon".
 Then, if the user search for "sleep", "rest" or "bed" the icon will appear.

-To create a list of keywords automatically, I created yet another GitHub Action: the [Create Completion Action](https://github.com/onmax/oai-createcompletion-githubaction).
-This Action enables interaction with the Open AI API within your workflow.
-I integrated in a way, that every time a new icon was submitted, a list of keywords was generated and added to the icon file.
+To automatically create a list of keywords, I created another GitHub action: the [Create Completion Action](https://github.com/onmax/oai-createcompletion-githubaction).
+This action allows you to interact with the Open AI API within your workflow.
+I integrated it so that every time a new icon was submitted, a list of keywords was generated and added to the icon file.

-Ironically, this complex search system does not include [fuzzy search](https://en.wikipedia.org/wiki/Approximate_string_matching).
+Ironically, this complex search system did not include [fuzzy search](https://en.wikipedia.org/wiki/Approximate_string_matching).

-As you might be thinking now, this solution was not very scalable or easy to use.
+As you might be thinking, this solution was not very scalable or easy to use.
 Too many steps where things could go wrong.

-## the new solution
+## The new solution

 I realised that I was trying to solve the wrong problem.
 I was only addressing discoverability, but still was hard to use and a pain to develop with.
 It required many manual steps and was not easy to maintain.